discuzz-labs/Stets/CONTRIBUTING.md

 ### 6. Review and Merge Process

-1. Changes will be reviewed in the `dev` branch
+1. Changes will be reviewed
 2. After approval, changes will be tested in the development environment
 3. Once testing is successful, changes will be merged to `main`
 4. A new release will be created with appropriate version number

-## Release Process

-1. Changes accumulated in `main` will be tagged with a version number
-2. A release will be created following semantic versioning:
-   - MAJOR version for incompatible API changes
-   - MINOR version for backwards-compatible functionality
-   - PATCH version for backwards-compatible bug fixes

 ## Questions or Need Help?